slivero/HTML5-Device-Streamer/README.md

 This quick hack was inspired by this video http://www.youtube.com/watch?v=cjmuwA8l1LQ but the author has not released the source anywhere I've found.
-As I had already been experimenting in the area I pretty much knew how to do it already
+As I had already been experimenting in the area I pretty much knew how to do it already so did it and put it here.